 Greg Van Antwerp

 In 2009 I was spending a lot of time surfing the 'net reading the text of bloggers and wondering how they did it.
-As a New Year's resolution I decided to start my own blog and try to pick up some social media skills.
+As a New Year's resolution I decided to start my own blog and pick up some social media skills.

-Having a career managing community projects has allowed me to connect with groups and organizations that value local history and culture.
+Having had a career managing community projects allowed me to connect with groups and organizations that value local history and culture.
 It has also helped to support my passion for weekend journeys and the search for good stories.

 I still contribute to the blog I started in 2009.
 You can find it by clicking here - The blog on this site I reserve for more in-depth posts.
 Please enjoy them both.

-The original blog, with hundreds of posts, gave me enough recognition to my first speaking engagement in 2013.
+The original blog, with hundreds of posts, gave me enough recognition to get me my first speaking engagement in 2013.
 What followed has been a growing series of lecture opportunities - an unexpected benefit I thoroughly enjoy.

 This is Urban Archeology.